NeirouzJbira/Python-3-Crash-Course/03 Python 3 - Object-Oriented Syntax.md

-# OOP-Python-3-Crash-Course
+# OOP Python 3 Crash Course

-Contains an advanced syntax reference for Python 3.
+Contains an advanced syntax reference for Python 3
-This time, we'll be going through OOP !
+This time, we'll be going through OOP!

 ---